 Step #2: Stop borrowing money

 So after getting angry about my situation, I worked on removing the bad habits.
 I ate better and took vitamin supplements.
-There were no more late night snacks before bedtime.
+There were fewer late night snacks before bedtime.
 I got off the couch and started running.
-I lost 35 lbs. and am more fit now than I’ve probably ever been.
+I ended up losing 25 lbs. and have now settled into a comfortable weight for my body size and age.

 Step #3: Save